 Figure 7.
 Example line segments: left panel represents the stimuli when the target (a line tilted 45˚ to the right) was difficult to find and right panel when the target was easy to find.

 Materials.
 The stimuli consisted of 80 pre-generated arrays of line segments.
 Each line was 1.2cm (1.6°) long.
 The segments were aligned in 22 columns and 16 rows.
 The target line was always tilted 45 degrees to the right and the mean distractor angle was perpendicular to the target angle.
 The target could be located in any of the possible locations apart from the first and last row and column and the middle two rows and columns.
 Of the 80 images, 40 were target present and 40 target absent.
 We introduced two levels of search difficulty, with each level corresponding to the distribution from which the distractor line orientation was drawn relative to the target.
 The distractor angle range of 106° (range of possible distractor angles from the mean orientation) was the hardest condition and the range of 62° was the easiest condition (see Figure 7 for example stimuli).
-Difficulty increased incrementally and included 10 stimuli of each difficulty (106, 90, 78, 69, 62)° in both target present and absent conditions.
-The target was present 25 times on the left and 25 times on the right hand side of the screen.
+Difficulty included 20 stimuli of each difficulty ()° in both target present and absent conditions.
+The target was present 20 times on the left and 20 times on the right hand side of the screen.
 The lines were located on a uniform grey background.
 The background and mask luminances were matched (17±1 cd/ m²).

 Each participant was tested under 20 experimental conditions: two Mask Types (Blank, Unmodified) and two Mask Sides (Left, Right).
-The same set of line segment stimuli was presented in the four conditions (in random order).
+The same set of line segment stimuli was presented in the three conditions (in random order).
 Participants were informed that the target was a line tilted 45 degrees to the right and they were asked to indicate (by pressing a respective button on a keyboard) whether it was present or absent.
 They were also given 20 practice trials.
 Otherwise the procedure and apparatus were exactly the same as in Experiments 1 and 2.